 In 1841, King Friedrich Wilhelm IV announced in a royal decree that the entire northern part of the Spree Island (known as Museum Island) “be transformed into a sanctuary for art and science.”
 In 1845, the Königliches Museum was renamed the Altes Museum, the name it holds to this day.

 About Karl Friedrich Schinkel2

 Karl Friedrich Schinkel (1781 – 1841) was a Prussian architect, city planner, and painter who also designed furniture and stage sets.
 Schinkel was one of the most prominent architects of Germany and designed both neoclassical and neogothic buildings.
 His most famous buildings are found in and around Berlin.

-Schinkel’s style, in his most productive period, is defined by a turn to Greek rather than Imperial Roman architecture, an attempt to turn away from the style that was linked to the recent French occupiers.
-He believed that to avoid sterility and have a soul; a building must contain elements of the poetic and the past and have a discourse with them.
+In his most productive period, Schinkel’s style is defined by a turn to Greek rather than Imperial Roman architecture, an attempt to turn away from the style that was linked to the recent French occupiers.
+He believed that to avoid sterility and have a soul, a building must contain elements of the poetic and the past and have a discourse with them.

 - Karl Friedrich Schinkel From Michael Snodin, ed.
 Karl Friedrich Schinkel: A Universal Man. p1, 34.